donopun/Software-Engineering-Task/README.md

 # Software-Engineering-Task
-Design a website for educational purposes
+An educational website intended for software engineering students